-The Health and Safety Policy Statement in section 1.1.2: establishes the commitment the Event Organisers of the Malhamdale Show (hereafter referred to as the Event Organiser), have towards the effective management of health and safety.
-The Event Organiser recognises their obligations for satisfying its moral and statutory duties in relation to health and safety.
+The Health and Safety Policy Statement in section 1.2: establishes the commitment the Event Organisers of the Malhamdale Show (hereafter referred to as the Event Organisers), have towards the effective management of health and safety.
+The Event Organisers recognises their obligations for satisfying their moral and statutory duties in relation to health and safety.